 As you browse this site, any words or phrases that are underlined, will link to another website that will have further explanation of the topic at hand.
 Understand, any outside links that I have to other websites are not under my control, so please let me know of any dead or misappropriated links.

 So let's begin.

 If you are here, it is because you want to go further in your athletic career.
 Unless you are a blue-chip athlete who is receiving dozens of scholarship offers, you MUST be pro-active in marketing yourself.
-One of the easiest ways to do this is to utilize my Sports Management service such as what I have here at A1 Talent!
+One of the easiest ways to do this is to utilize our Sports Management service such as what we have here at A1 Talent Success!

 As far as scholarships go, all sports are not equal.
 Not all sports will give each athlete a full ride.
 Click here [pdf.] to read an article from the South Florida Sun-Sentinel, which explains the inequities in college sports scholarships.

 Also, remember that if you want to get an athletic scholarship and play in the NCAA, you will need to play in Division 1 or 2.
 NCAA Division 3 schools do not give out athletic scholarships to its athletes.
 (But even without athletic scholarships, with their combination of academic scholarships, grants and need based financial aid, many D3 schools still get some their college athletes tuition paid in full.)